Using Subject-Level Variability to Predict Time-Varying Outcomes: Investigating the Association between Hormone Variability and BMD Trajectories over the Menopausal Transition: Simulation Study

 \subsubsection{Model Comparisons}

-Since standard methods for longitudinal outcomes (e.g. linear mixed models) do not have functionality to model a time-varying residual error variance, we compared our model (JELO) with a time-varying variance performance against our model with a constant variance parameterization (JELO CV).
-For the JELO CV simulation replicates, we used the same simulated datasets generated by the time-varying variance setup described above, but we fit the model for individual variances described in Equations (3) and (4).
+We compared our model (JELO) with a time-varying variance performance against our model with a constant variance parameterization (JELO CV).
+For the JELO CV simulation replicates, we used the same simulated datasets generated by the time-varying variance setup described above, but we fit the model for individual variances described in Equations (\ref{eq:prior_sigmai}) and (\ref{eq:hyperprior_sigmai}).

-From Table \ref{tab::sim2_outcome_betas}, it is clear that when there are large individual time-varying variances, incorrectly assuming constant individual variances lead to undercoverage of all of the outcome parameters.
-Coverage of the coefficient for the individual variance $\beta_2$ and the time-variance interaction coefficient $\beta_5$ are essentially non-existent.
+From Table \ref{tab::sim2_outcome_betas}, it is clear that when there are large individual time-varying variances, incorrectly assuming constant individual variances leads to undercoverage in the individual variance outcome parameters.
+The bias is large and the coverage of the coefficient for the individual variance $\beta_2$ and the time-variance interaction coefficient $\beta_5$ are essentially non-existent.
 However, if the individual variances are smaller, then the assumption of constant variances does not appear to result in undercoverage or substantially biased estimates of the true parameters.
-We can be reasonably confident that the constant variance assumption may suffice in scenarios where the the individual variances are time-varying, but not substantially different across time.
-However, if the time-varying variances are substantially changing across time within an indivdual, then this assumption would likely result in higher bias and substantial undercoverage of the true parameters.
+We can be reasonably confident that the constant variance assumption may suffice in scenarios where the individual variances are time-varying, but not systematically changing across time.
+However, if the time-varying variances are indeed changing across time within an individual, then this assumption would likely result in higher bias and substantial undercoverage of the true parameters.